 Worldwide incidence of melanoma is rising.
 Sentinel lymph node biopsy (SLNB) is indicated for patients with primary melanoma with T1b lesions and beyond based on the recent classifications of the 8th edition of the American Joint Committee on Cancer (AJCC).
 The status of the SLN has been shown to be the strongest predictor of melanoma-specific survival by the MSLT-I. Although MSLT-II has shown again that SLN status is a strong predictor of melanoma-specific survival, the therapeutic benefit of completion lymph node dissection (CLND) has not been demonstrated.
 Thus, in patients with low tumor burden in the SLN(s), CLND may not be necessary.
 SLNB is a less morbid procedure with complication rate of about 5% when compared with CLND of as high as over 50%.

 Despite the fact that the complications such as lymphedema, pain, and nerve injury from SLNB are much less than those from CLND, major nerves are still exposed during SLNB for different nodal basins.
-Specific examples are: the spinal accessary nerve in the posterior triangle of the neck; thoracodorsal and long thoracic nerve in the axilla; ulnar, median, and radial nerves in the deep epitrochlear basin; femoral nerve in the groin; and sciatic nerve in the popliteal fossa.
+Specific examples are: the spinal accessory nerve in the posterior triangle of the neck; thoracodorsal and long thoracic nerve in the axilla; ulnar, median, and radial nerves in the deep epitrochlear basin; femoral nerve in the groin; and sciatic nerve in the popliteal fossa.
 During lymph node dissection in these nodal basins, it is critical to identify and carefully preserve these nerves.
 Due to the more limited operative field in SLNB, the nerves may be more difficult to identify in these nodal basins.
 Whether undertaking a SLNB or CLND, it is imperative to identify and monitor the nerve so that it will be carefully preserved during dissection.

-Due to its variable stimulation parameters, the Checkpoint Stimulator has proven to be an excellent tool to assist in localizing these nerves prior to visualization.
-The use of a charge-balanced, biphasic stimulation waveform allows safe continuous stimulation to tissue without causing any diminished muscle response or risk of nerve injury thus, enabling me to preserve the nerve throughout the procedure, which can be especially
+Due to its variable stimulation parameters, the Checkpoint Stimulator was proven to be an excellent tool to assist in localizing these nerves prior to visualization.
+The use of a charge-balanced, biphasic stimulation waveform allows safe continuous stimulation to tissue without causing any diminished muscle response or risk of nerve injury over time.
+The ability to repeat stimulation to confirm nerve function enables me to preserve the nerve throughout the procedure, which can be especially helpful during difficult dissections.

 Demonstration of Usage